How to repair your credit in 5 steps

 Closing an account lowers your available credit, which could raise your credit utilization ratio if you have outstanding balances on other accounts.
 Also, an account closure could reduce the average age of your credit history.
 Generally, the older your average credit age, the better you look to lenders.

-Sometimes, it makes sense to close an account.
-You may want to close an account if it has an annual fee and you no longer use it.
-Another good reason to close an account is if leaving the account open tempts you to spend more than you can afford.
+However, there are times when it makes sense to close a credit account.
+For example, you may want to close an account if it has an annual fee and you no longer use it.
+If keeping an account open tempts you to spend more than you can afford, consider closing it to avoid taking on more debt.

 Don’t take out credit you don’t need

 Each credit application triggers a hard credit check, potentially lowering your score by up to five points and reducing your average account age.
-Opening a lot of new accounts can be a red flag to lenders that you’re desperate to borrow money.
-To build credit, only apply for credit when truly necessary.
+Opening a lot of new accounts in a short amount of time can be a red flag that makes lenders think you’re desperate to borrow money.
+To build credit good credit, only apply for credit when truly necessary.

 4. Take strategic steps to establish new credit